Revenue Note for Guidance

 Circumstances in which a company will not be regarded as a digital games development company

-• (16) financial arrangements of any type with a person resident, registered or operating in a country other than a Member State of the European Communities, or other than a country with which Ireland has a Double Taxation Agreement under section 826(1), or,
+• financial arrangements of any type with a person resident, registered or operating in a country other than the State or an EEA State, or other than a country with which Ireland has a Double Taxation Agreement under section 826(1), or,

-• (16)(a) financial arrangements under which funds are channelled, directly or indirectly, to or through a territory other than a Member State of the European Communities, or other than a country with which Ireland has a Double Taxation Agreement unless subclauses (A), (B) and (C) apply.
+• financial arrangements under which funds are channeled, directly or indirectly, to or through a territory other than the State or an EEA State, or other than a country with which Ireland has a Double Taxation Agreement unless subclauses (A), (B) and (C) apply.

-These subclauses set out the circumstances in which a digital games development company that enters into the type of financial arrangements to which subsection 16 relate shall nonetheless be regarded as a digital games development company which are as follows:
+These subclauses set out the circumstances in which a digital games development company that enters into the type of financial arrangements to which subsection (16) relates shall nonetheless be regarded as a digital games development company which are as follows:

-(A) where the arrangements relate to the development of the game in a territory other than a Member State of the European Communities, or a country with which Ireland has a Double Taxation Agreement under section 826(1),
+1. where the arrangements relate to the development of the game in a territory other than the State or an EEA State, or a country with which Ireland has a Double Taxation Agreement under section 826(1),

 1. records required to be kept or retained by the company by virtue of section 886 (for example, accounts, books of account, documents etc. relating to all sums of money received or expended in the course of the carrying on of the trade, all purchases and sales of goods and services, the assets and liabilities of the trade and all transactions which constitute the acquisition or disposal of an asset for CGT purposes).